-- a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
-Failure to have the harness fastened will entail elimination. - Protective headgear must conform with one of the current approved safety standards outlined below.
-The EA General Regulations at rule 122.2 prescribe the current standards.
-It is the responsibility of the Athlete to ensure they are using a current standard safety helmet. - b) current Australian standard AS/NZS 3838 (2006 onwards) provided they are SAI Global marked - c) new Australian standard ARB HS 2012 provided they are SAI Global marked - d) current American standards ASTM F1163 (2004a or 04a onwards) provided they are SEI marked, or SNELL E2001 - e) current British standard PAS 015 (1998 or 2011) provided they are BSI Kitemarked - f) interim European Standard VGI (01.040: 2014-12) with or without BSI Kitemark - g) black or may be same colour as coat, a reflective strip (not the entire helmet) permitted
+a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
+Failure to have the harness fastened will entail elimination.

+Protective headgear must conform with one of the current approved safety standards outlined below.
+The EA General Regulations at rule 122.4 prescribe the current standards.
+It is the responsibility of the Athlete to ensure they are using a current standard safety helmet.
+Protective headgear must conform with one of the current approved safety standards and in addition, the product must have passed quality testing (quality testing monitors the ongoing quality of the product according to the original standard.

+- b) current Australian standard AS/NZS 3838 (2006 onwards) provided they are SAI Global marked - c) new Australian standard ARB HS 2012 provided they are SAI Global marked - d) current American standards ASTM F1163 (2004a or 04a onwards) provided they are SEI marked, or SNELL E2001 - e) current British standard PAS 015 (1998 or 2011) provided they are BSI Kitemarked - f) Protective headgear carrying a CE mark referencing EN1384:2023 or VG1 provided they are InspecIC or BSI Kitemarked.

+Note: products carrying VG1 without a kitemark will be allowed until 1 January 2027 g) black or may be same colour as coat, a reflective strip (not the entire helmet) permitted